stjude/learngenomics.dev/docs/03-next-generation-sequencing/03-types-of-sequencing.md

 track: Next-Generation Sequencing
 ---

-Sequencing is laboratory technique that identifies and determines the order of bases in a DNA molecule.
-Each sequencing type is best analyzed by a different computational method and is interpreted in different way.
+Sequencing is a laboratory technique that identifies and determines the order of bases in a DNA molecule.
+Each sequencing type is best analyzed by a different computational method and is interpreted in a different way.
 The scientific goals of the research, cost and practical limits determine which types of sequencing are chosen.
 For example, clinical sequencing seeks the time-sensitive detection of known mutations, while population studies focus on the discovery of new